nrjthakur04/diwali_sales_analysis/README.md

 Ranked states based on total revenue.

+The top 10 states with the highest Diwali sales are Uttar Pradesh (₹19,393,874), Maharashtra (₹14,436,996), and Karnataka (₹13,532,993).

 Q8: Top 10 states with the highest orders?

 Identified states with the largest number of orders.

+The top 10 states with the highest number of Diwali orders are Uttar Pradesh (4,813), Maharashtra (3,811), and Karnataka (3,241).

 Q9: How do sales vary across zones?

 Analyzed sales distribution across different geographical zones (e.g., North, South, East, West).

+Sales during Diwali are highest in the Central zone with ₹41,667,043, followed by the Southern zone with ₹26,625,573.

 - Product Analysis